-- You’ve run into problems in the past with contractors that have disappeared or not fulfilled their obligations.
-You want a contract to hold all parties accountable.
+You’ve run into problems in the past with contractors that have disappeared or not fulfilled their obligations.
+You want a web support contract to hold all parties accountable.

-- You’re hoping to negotiate a discount on maintenance services, so you want a contract to clearly spell out the terms and rates for a longer-term agreement.
+You’re hoping to negotiate a discount on maintenance services, so you want a simple website maintenance agreement to clearly spell out the terms and rates for a longer-term agreement.

 In some cases, you might find that a WordPress maintenance contract just isn’t necessary for your website.
 For instance: